Mark Sykes: The Balfour Declaration

 Late morning 16 December 1915 Sir Mark Sykes arrived at Downing street for a meeting to advise Prime Minister Asquith on the situation with the Ottoman Empire.
 Sykes made a "statement to the War Council".
 Over the last four years Sykes had become the principal British expert on Turkish affairs.
 Elected as Conservative MP in Hull in 1911, his maiden speech in November 1911 was about British foreign policy in the Middle East and North Africa.
 Sykes brought a map and a three-page document on his thoughts of middle eastern policy.

 In Caliph's Last Heritage Sykes was appalled by the filth and squalor of Aleppo and Damascus.
 Whilst he praised the French for inventing the set square for the illiterate Arab, he glossed over the German contribution to building railways that enabled Arabs to travel; Sykes stressed the negative aspects of social squalor.
 Sykes underestimated the Turks but W Crooke's review surmised that the facts he collected would be helpful to resolve the Eastern Question.
 Across Whitehall, Sykes became known as "the Mad Mullah", even so he was summoned to No. 10, as rumours spread he was to become a Joint Cabinet secretary.
 Lloyd George hated the corrupted Ottomans and could not wait to seize imperial power from them; while Balfour at the admiralty, was the only non-bellicose member.
 Sykes proposed that the issue of Syria be settled as quickly as possible with France.
 It was reported on 16 August that Sykes was attending the Stockholm Conference as a paid up member of the Seamen & Firemen's Union, "but it cannot be known he carries their guarantee."
 Sykes remained loyal to Maurice Hankey and the Coalition government throughout.
-He alerted Hankey, the Cabinet Secretary, to General Maurice's agitation against the Prime Minister and Haig, as well as criticizing the King's part in the war.
+He alerted Hankey, the Cabinet Secretary, to General Maurice's agitation against the Prime Minister and Haig, as well as criticising the King's part in the war.
 Sykes was concerned that rumours were swirling around H. A. Gwynne, The Morning Posts editor, to the effect that Robertson was plotting with Asquith to bring back the old government.